shadowcache/Cuki-Artifact-WSS-Estimation/README.md

 - S3

 First, you need to deploy hive with its metastore in hdfs and mysql.
 The TPC-DS data should be located in S3.
-We also prepare the TPC-DS data in our S3, if you want to access it, please contact us.
-Then compile the alluxio provided by us:
+We also prepare the TPC-DS data in our S3.
+If you want to access our S3, please contact us.
+Then compile the Alluxio provided by us:
 ```cmd
 cd alluxio
 mvn clean install -Dmaven.javadoc.skip=true -DskipTests -Dlicense.skip=true -Dcheckstyle.skip=true -Dfindbugs.skip=true -Prelease
 ```

-Then, you can build the presto by:
+Then, you can build the Presto by:
 ```cmd
 cd presto_cuki
 mvn -N io.takari:maven:wrapper